quellabs/objectquel/README.md

 ObjectQuel can join database entities with JSON files in a single query, applying inner, left, or cross joins based on context — the engine handles the cross-source matching.
 Neither Doctrine nor Eloquent can do this.
 You'd query the database, load the JSON separately, and merge results in PHP.
-ObjectQuel also supports JSONPath prefiltering to extract nested structures before the query runs, keeping memory usage low on large files.
+ObjectQuel also supports JSONPath pre-filtering to extract nested structures before the query runs, keeping memory usage low on large files.

 **Existence checks as expressions:**